 - Keeping you secure: You need protection against hacking and your patient data must be kept secure.
 Your service provider should give you some guarantees, especially if data is hosted on its servers.

 - Being user friendly: There’s no sense in implementing technology that will only slow you down.
 Read reviews to find out if other practices found the EMR software easy to use.
-Also ask for training from your vendor so your staff is empowered from the start.
-Software should be helping, not hampering.
+Also, ask for training from your vendor so your staff is empowered from the start.
+The software should be helping, not hampering.

 - Backed by quality customer service: You can’t run the risk of systems being down.
 It affects patient care and revenue.
 And what if you’re unsure about a software feature?
 Make sure your vendor will be available when you need a technician.